Our Apparatus

 (1994 and 1995 KME)

 These 3 Engine Companies were purchased in 1994 and 1995.
 They are all built nearly identical and cost approximately $234,000 each.
-9931 is staffed 24 hours a day at our Station #1 with 3 or 4 firefighters.
-The other 2 Engine Companies are Volunteer/Reserve pieces.
-9933 is housed at Station #1 and 9934 is housed at Station #2 for volunteer and 40-hour personnel response use.
+All three Engine Companies are Volunteer/Reserve pieces.
+9934 is housed at Station #1 and 9931 is housed at Station #2, and 9933 is housed at Station #3 for volunteer and 40-hour personnel response use.

 The Field Unit 9971